 Many of the skills he will learn are family oriented.

 The pack activities we provide are intended for the whole family.

-Your Boy will be a member of a Den
+Your Youth will be a member of a Den

 The den meets once a week or biweekly